knative/docs/serving/using-external-dns-on-gcp.md

     --iam-account=$CLOUD_DNS_SA
 ```

-After obtaining the service account credential, upload it to your cluster.
+3. Upload the service account credential to your cluster.
 This command uses the secret name `cloud-dns-key`, but you can
 choose a different name.
 ```shell